kokkonisd/flores/README.md

 most static sites need.
 Its basic functionality is heavily inspired by [Jekyll](https://jekyllrb.com/).

-The idea is to be able to use it on a large number of platforms (although Windows is not yet supported!) with not a ton of dependencies or custom plugins.
+The idea is to be able to use it on a large number of platforms (Linux, macOS and Windows are supported!) without a ton of dependencies or custom plugins.

 ## Features